Breakfast-Galaxy-Studios/Breakfast-Macros/README.md

 For your first install, interception ***MUST*** be installed.
 The installer will prompt you to install it.
 You will have to restart your computer for interception to be fully installed.

 ### Application
-Download the *latest* `macros-installer.bat` [here](https://github.com/Breakfast-Galaxy-Studios/Breakfast-Macros/releases/latest), then run the batch file by clicking on it.
+Download the *latest* `macros-installer.zip` [here](https://github.com/Breakfast-Galaxy-Studios/Breakfast-Macros/releases/latest), then run the batch file by clicking on it.
 Follow the steps from the installer!

 ### Uninstalling
 Uninstalling can be done by deleting the folder containing the application exe and all it's dependancies.